Z4FFARANI-EDUCATIONAL/SEM1-CP3-WEB-DEVELOPMENT/README.md

 No terminal da IDE, navegar até a pasta do projeto com ``cd NOME-DA-PASTA``.

-No terminal da IDE, navegar até a pasta do projeto com ``cd SEM1-CP3-WEB-DEVELOPMENT``.

 Acessar o site executando o arquivo ``index.html``.

 <br>